posl/iArch/index.md

 iArch-U is an [Eclipse](https://eclipse.org/) plug-in, so you can view and edit project assets within an environment tightly integrated with Eclipse.
 It also has testing support and model inspection features for testing the software with uncertainty.

+For detailed information, please refer to the [documentation](documentation/).
+For basic usage of iArch-U, please see the [tutorials](tutorials/).

 # System requirements

 - Java SE 7~